Han Sui: Life

 Not long afterwards, however, Han Sui and Ma Teng's relationship soured and the two of them battled each other for control of Liang Province.
 Their battle escalated to the point where both were killing each other's wives and children.
 Cao Cao, having achieved victory at the Battle of Guandu in 200CE, sent Zhong Yao to broker a peace between the two sides and to place Liang Province under Cao Cao's authority.
 After the terms were agreed to, Han Sui and Ma Teng would give assistance to Cao Cao in the remainder of his battles against Yuan Shao.
 After this, Ma Teng was forcibly summoned to Ye and Han Sui placed Ma Teng's son Ma Chao in charge of Liang Province.

 When Cao Cao began gathering armies with the intent of invading Hanzhong Commandery, then under the rule of Zhang Lu, Han Sui and Ma Chao suspected that it was they, and not Zhang Lu who would be attacked.
 The two of them gathered warlords from the western regions and went to war against Cao Cao.
 In the course of the conflict, however, Cao Cao managed to turn Ma Chao and Han Sui against each other.
 Han Sui realised that there was no hope for victory with the forces divided against each other in suspicion, and retreated once again to Liang Province.
 Cao Cao captured and killed Han Sui's children and grandchildren.

-When Xiahou Yuan began his subjugation of Liang Province, Han Sui fought against this, but was ultimately defeated and forced to retreat.
-He discussed the idea of retreating to Yi Province (covering present-day Sichuan and Chongqing), but his subordinate Cheng Gongying encouraged him to continue his fight against Cao Cao instead.
+When Xiahou Yuan began his subjugation of Liang Province, Han Sui fought against Xiahou, but was ultimately defeated and forced to retreat.
+He discussed the idea of retreating to Yi Province (covering present-day Sichuan and Chongqing), but his subordinate Chenggong Ying encouraged him to continue his fight against Cao Cao instead.
 At this point, he was either murdered by some of his own followers or died of illness.
 In either case, his head was brought to Cao Cao by Han Sui's subordinates as they all surrendered.
 He was believed to have been over 70 years old at the time of his death.